Ok Taec-yeon: Acting career

 In 2020, he starred in MBC's mystery drama The Game: Towards Zero as a prophet helping the police with their investigation of a serial killer, reuniting with Lee Yeon-hee with whom he starred in the 2013 film Marriage Blue.
 It was his first acting role since his military discharge.

 In 2021, he starred in the tvN drama Vincenzo as Jang Jun-woo, his first major antagonistic role since his acting debut.
 Vincenzo became one of the highest-rated series on South Korean cable television, as well as one of the most internationally-viewed Korean series on Netflix in 2021.
 In the same year, Ok also starred alongside Kim Hye-yoon in the historical drama Secret Royal Inspector & Joy, which premiered on both tvN and iQiyi in November 2021.

-In 2022, Ok played the role of Lim Jun-young, a Joseon spy who sneaks into the Japanese army camp, in the war action film Hansan: Rising Dragon, the second instalment of Kim Han-min's Yi Sun-sin trilogy.
-The film became the the second highest-grossing Korean film of 2022.
+In 2022, Ok played the role of Lim Jun-young, a Joseon spy who sneaks into the Japanese army camp, in the war action film Hansan: Rising Dragon, the second installment of Kim Han-min's Yi Sun-sin trilogy.
+The film became the second highest-grossing Korean film of 2022.
 In the same year, he starred in tvN's crime drama Blind.

 In 2023, he played the role of Seon Woo-hyul, a half-human half-vampire who falls in love with a human, in KBS's romantic comedy Heartbeat.
 Also in 2023, he made a cameo appearance in the first season of the Netflix series XO, Kitty, his first acting credit in an American work.
 In 2024, Ok made his Japanese film debut with La Grande Maison Paris, playing a Korean-Canadian pastry chef.

-In 2025, he starred alongside Girls' Generation's Seohyun in KBS's isekai romance drama, The First Night with the Duke, as Lee Beon, a prince in a fantasy world.'
+In 2025, he starred in KBS's isekai romance drama, The First Night with the Duke, as Lee Beon, a prince in a fantasy world.'
+He won an Excellence in Acting Award for Best Actor in a Miniseries and the Best Couple Award with Girls' Generation's Seohyun for his role at the 2025 KBS Drama Awards, the former being his first award won for acting.